-As noted in Section 4, estimating a factor model, combining measures of parents' skills taken at ages 5, 10 and 16, yields similar results to those obtained using an instrumental variable strategy, where we use measures of the parents' skills at earlier ages as instruments for their observed skills at later ages (Madansky, 1964; Pudney, 1982; Cunha and Heckman, 2008; Bollen, 2012).
-Appendix Table C1 presents similar estimates from both methods, designed to deal in different ways with measurement error, using multiple measures with independent errors.
+As noted in Section 4, estimating a factor model, combining measures of parents' skills taken at ages 5, 10 and 16, yields similar results to those obtained using an instrumental variable strategy, where we use measures of the parents' skills at earlier ages as instruments for their observed skills at later ages (Madansky, 1964; Pudney, 1982; Cunha and Heckman, 2008; Bollen, 2012), and a hierarchical model.
+Appendix Table C2 presents similar estimates from these methods, designed to deal in different ways with measurement error, using multiple measures with independent errors.